Runalyze/admin-docs/additional-requirements.rst

 * ``--max-messages <messages>``  Maximum number of messages that should be consumed.
 * ``--stop-when-empty``  Stop consumer when queue is empty.

-If you are using a cronjob do always limit the runtime!
+Always set a maximal runtime, if you use a cronjob.

-Even better: Create a `systemd service <https://gist.github.com/mipapo/8ceef88ef49eec4cf905527dd0702f29>`_ for a always running worker.
+Even better: Create a `systemd service <https://gist.github.com/mipapo/8ceef88ef49eec4cf905527dd0702f29>`_ for an always running worker.

 Mails
 -----

-Mails are used for several processes, mainly all account related changes (e.g. registration, chaning password, deletion).
-The mail server needs to be configured in your ``data/config.yml`` (see :doc:`Configuration <configuration>`).
+Mails are used for several processes, mainly all account related changes (e.g. registration, changing password, account deletion).
+The mail server needs to be configured in your ``data/config.yml`` (see :doc:`configuration <configuration>`).

 .. _non-php-languages: